 Emory Corwine Memorial Ruck Race

-All proceeds from this event will go to the SERE Association.
-The SERE Association brings together Past, Present & future SERE community members & provides scholarships & emergency funds to military personnel in need.
-The event has also donated just under 3,000lbs of food to the 2nd Harvest Food Bank in Spokane, WA.
+Proceeds go to the SERE Memorial Fund.
+The event has also donated just under 3,000 lbs of food to the 2nd Harvest Food Bank in Spokane, WA.

 This year we are offering discount codes for 1-4 person ruck teams.
 Discount codes are as follows: